xXNbKXx/atlassian-bitbucket-server-integration-plugin/readme.md

 The plugin enables this in two ways.
 It adds a Bitbucket Server Source Code Manager (SCM) to Jenkins, making it easy to set up a connection to a Bitbucket Server repository when setting up a Jenkins job.
 It also adds a build trigger to Jenkins that automatically creates a webhook against Bitbucket Server that triggers the Jenkins job on relevant pushes.

+## Requirements

+- Bitbucket Server 5.5 and above
+- Jenkins 2.162 and above

 ## Plugin features

 - Support for Jenkins Pipeline and Freestyle projects